raquelhr/CourseraCleaningData/CodeBook.md

 * TASK3
-We use discriptive names for the activities, rather than activity names.
+We use discriptive names for the activities, rather than activity numbers.
 We accomplish this by implementing the join function.

 * TASK4